 Our campus leaders are engaged in issues of racial justice, both in Milwaukee and nationally.

-The President’s Task Force on Equity and Inclusion serves as a locus of discussion on equity, diversity, and inclusion that will better inform ongoing planning.
+The President's Commission on Racial Equity serves as a locus of discussion on equity, diversity, and inclusion that will better inform ongoing planning.

 Marquette has a wide variety of courses and academic programs related to the study of diverse cultures.
-Marquette supports faculty grant programs which include the Ralph H. Metcalfe, Sr. Chair and the Excellence in Diversity Grants.
+Marquette supports faculty grant programs which include the Ralph H. Metcalfe, Sr. Chair, grants for diverse curricular development, and the Excellence in Diversity Grants.